-Telecommuters are a relatively large percentage of the workforce: 8.78% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.23% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Canton is an extremely ethnically-diverse township.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Asian.
 Important ancestries of people in Canton include German, Irish, Polish, English, and Italian.

 In addition, Canton has a lot of people living here who were born outside of the US (20.09%).